WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 It is possible that the harvester has become caught in a "spider trap" or some other unintended loop.
-The best way to investigate this problem is to o to the Target Instance Logs tab, and to view the crawl.log file.
+The best way to investigate this problem is to go to the Target Instance Logs tab, and to view the crawl.log file.
 By default, this shows you the last 50 lines of the log file, and this is where the problem is most likely to be.